 – Why are you telling me this?

-The mindful presenter makes certain that question never arises for her audience as everything she says and every slide she shows is relevant and of significant value to her audience.
+The mindful presenter makes certain that question never arises for her audience.
+They have the presentation skills to ensure that everything she says and every slide she shows is relevant and of significant value to her audience.

 Crafting and delivering a presentation that will have a powerful impact on your audience requires a high level of emotional intelligence.
 Set out to connect with your audience emotionally as well as intellectually and your audience will be glad they came to listen to you speak.